f5devcentral/f5-agility-labs-iam/docs/class2/module4/lab01.rst

 #.
 If not already connected, RDP to Win10 as ``user`` and password ``user``
 #.
 Open ``Google Chrome`` or ``Microsoft Edge`` - icons are on the Desktop and Taskbar
 #.
 Click on the bookmarks menu/toolbar and select ``Wordpress Cloud App``
 #.
 Just like before, you'll only be redirected to the Azure AD login page if your prior session expired.
 Accessing this app can take a while so be patient.
 Pay special attention to the address bar and you'll notice the redirects during the authentication process.
-If prompted for creds, Login as ``user1@f5access.onmicrosoft.com``, and XX for the password.
+If prompted for creds, Login as ``user1@f5access.onmicrosoft.com`` and the password is stored in a text file named ``azure_ad_creds.txt`` on the Win10 Desktop.
 #.
 After Azure AD authenticates (either transparently or via login,) you're redirected to the ``cloud app`` in Azure cloud, and can access to Wordpress-UDF application.

    |image040|